Nawal095/Asn_1_CMPUT_692/README.md

 ### Expected Output

-Below is an example of the evaluation output when running the `./run_evaluation.sh` script, demonstrating the performance metrics for Execution Metric Score & Soft F1-Score and Reward-based Valid Efficiency Score (R-VES) on the Mini Dev dataset using SQLite dialect:

-### Expected Output

 The example of the evaluation output when running the `./run_evaluation.sh` script, demonstrating the performance metrics for Execution Metric Score & Soft F1-Score and Reward-based Valid Efficiency Score (R-VES) on the Mini Dev dataset using SQLite dialect are in SQLite_example_result.txt file in the folder

 ### Notes